 - a.
 Safety Safety of principal is foremost.
-Deposits and investments will be undertaken in a manner that seeks to ensure the preservation of funds. - Liquidity Dollars will remain sufficiently liquid in order to meet all anticipated operating expenses.
-The Association will strive to maintain a liquid cash balance of at least three months operating costs. - c.
-Yield Deposits and investments will be designed with the objective of attaining a market rate of return taking into account the investment risk constraints and liquidity needs.
-Yield is secondary to safety and liquidity.
+Deposits and investments will be undertaken in a manner that seeks to ensure the preservation of funds. - b.
+Liquidity Dollars will remain sufficiently liquid in order to meet all anticipated operating expenses.
+The Association will strive to maintain a liquid cash balance of at least three months operating costs.